Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-7.md

     </details>

 49. Which of the following are part of the seven design principles for security in the cloud?
 (Choose TWO)
-    - A. Use manual monitoring techniques to protect your AWS resources.
+    - A. Use manual monitoring techniques to protect your AWS resources.[Cloud best practices emphasize automated monitoring, not manual.]
     - B. Use IAM roles to grant temporary access instead of long-term credentials.
-    - C. Scale horizontally to protect from failures.
+    - C. Scale horizontally to protect from failures.[ reliability principle]
     - D. Enable real-time traceability.
-    - E. Never store sensitive data in the cloud.
+    - E. Never store sensitive data in the cloud.[can be stored with proper encryption]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B, D
     </details>

 50. A company is migrating production workloads to AWS, and they are concerned about cost management across different departments.
 Which option should the company implement to categorize and track AWS spending?
-    - A. Use the AWS Pricing Calculator service to monitor the costs incurred by each department.
+    - A. Use the AWS Pricing Calculator service to monitor the costs incurred by each department.[estimating costs before deployment]
     - B. Use Amazon Aurora to forecast AWS spending based on usage.
-    - C. Apply cost allocation tags to segment AWS costs by different e projects and departments.
+    - C. Apply cost allocation tags to segment AWS costs by different e projects and departments.[ tags then appear in your AWS Cost Explorer ]
-    - D. Configure AWS Price List API to receive billing updates for each department automatically.
+    - D. Configure AWS Price List API to receive billing updates for each department automatically.[Provides pricing information programmatically, but does not categorize or track departmental spending.]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C